akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 @@@ warning

-This module is currently marked as @ref:[may change](../common/may-change.md) because it is a new feature that needs feedback from real usage before finalizing the API.
+This module is marked as @ref:[may change](../common/may-change.md) because it is a new feature that needs feedback from real usage before finalizing the API.
 This means that API or semantics can change without warning or deprecation period.
 It is also not recommended to use this module in production just yet.

 @@@

-Event sourcing with `EventSourcedBehavior`s is based on the single writer principle, which means that there can only be one active instance of a `EventSourcedBehavior` with a given `persistenceId`.
+@ref[Event sourcing](./persistence.md) with `EventSourcedBehavior`s is based on the single writer principle, which means that there can only be one active instance of a `EventSourcedBehavior` with a given `persistenceId`.
 Otherwise, multiple instances would store interleaving events based on different states, and when these events would later be replayed it would not be possible to reconstruct the correct state.

 This restriction means that in the event of network partitions, and for a short time during rolling re-deploys, `EventSourcedBehaviors`s are unavailable.